OpenHD/OpenHD/OpenHD/ohd_interface/ARTOSYN_PRIVATE_SDK.md

 3. Reuse kernel-builder secret contract:
    - `DOWNLOAD_URL` (+ optional `DOWNLOAD_KEY`) for secured archive download.
+   - If `DOWNLOAD_URL` is a git URL (not an archive), it is treated as ArtLink repo URL.
    - or `OPENHD_SUBMODULE_TOKEN` / `ARTLINK_GIT_AUTH` for private GitHub clone.

 4. (Optional) Set `ARTOSYN_SDK_ARCHIVE` to a local `.tar/.tar.gz/.tgz` archive path.